elect86/easnx/README.md

 ## configure

-Save in your `.profile` (or everywhere else in order to have them as environment variables) the following:
+Save in your `~/.profile` (or everywhere else in order to have them as environment variables) the following:

 ```
 HZDR_USER="myUser"; export HZDR_USER